sonatype/docker-nexus-iq-server/README.md

 customized by a Java system property to be under the sonatype-work directory i.e.
 `-Djava.util.prefs.userRoot=${SONATYPE_WORK}/javaprefs` so as to survive image restarts.

-If customized using `JAVA_OPTS`, The absolute path to user prefs must point to an already created directory readable by the user account owning the process.
+If customized using `JAVA_OPTS`, the absolute path to user prefs must point to an already created directory readable by the user account owning the process.

 Under the preferences directory, IQ Server will store the installed license file at a path ./com/sonatype/clm/prefs.xml